ijuhoor/vega/README.md

 #Vega

-Vega is an cucumber style BDD testing tool relying on UIAutomation over Instruments.
+Vega is a cucumber style BDD testing tool relying on UIAutomation over Instruments.
 It supports only iOS.

 ## Quick Start